 Symbol Meaning 8 Failure A device error has occurred.
-The measured value is no longer valid. w.
-Function check The device is in service mode (e.g. during a simulation). ^ Out of specification The device is operated: Outside its technical specification limits (e.g. outside the process temperature range) & Maintenance required Maintenance is required.
+The measured value is no longer valid.
+W Function check The device is in service mode (e.g. during a simulation). ^ Out of specification The device is operated: Outside its technical specification limits (e.g. outside the process temperature range) Outside of the configuration carried out by the user (e.g. maximum flow in parameter 20 mA value) &amp; Maintenance required Maintenance is required.
 The measured value is still valid.